Seagate/cortx/doc/CORTX on JBOD.rst

 - Run the below mentioned command to restart the AuthServer.

  - **systemctl restart s3authserver**

-- Run the below mentioned command to stop the AuthServer.

- - **systemctl stop s3authserver**

 - Run the following command to check the status of AuthServer.